zeek/zeek-docs/doc/scripts/base/bif/event.bif.zeek.rst

                                                                             the past.
 :zeek:id:`dns_mapping_lost_name`: :zeek:type:`event`                        Generated when an internal DNS lookup returned zero answers even though it
                                                                             had succeeded in the past.
+:zeek:id:`dns_mapping_name_changed`: :zeek:type:`event`                     Generated when an internal DNS lookup returns a different host name than
+                                                                            in the past.
 :zeek:id:`dns_mapping_new_name`: :zeek:type:`event`                         Generated when an internal DNS lookup succeeded but an earlier attempt
                                                                             did not.
 :zeek:id:`dns_mapping_unverified`: :zeek:type:`event`                       Generated when an internal DNS lookup got no answer even though it had